kolkhis/tech-notes/networking/network_tools.md

 ---

+### `cat /etc/resolv.conf`
+This file contains the DNS rules for the system.
+This is symlinked to `/run/systemd/resolve/stub-resolv.conf` on some systems.
+You shouldn't edit this file directly.

+Using `resolvectl status` will display details about the uplink DNS servers that are currently in use.

 ### `ping`
 Sends ICMP ECHO_REQUEST packets to network hosts.
 It's commonly used to check if a host is reachable across an IP network.